Marketplace Eternal

 The Marketplace Eternal — a Summary

 Each of the powers in the Marketplace Eternal offers a different perspective on wealth and commerce, reflecting the multifaceted nature of trade.
 Their followers, from the crafty merchants of Zilchus to the generous hosts of Rosmerta, all find a place within this grand bazaar.
-Here, in the mingling of divine philosophies, the Marketplace Eternal thrives – a testament to the power of commerce to bring together the most diverse of realms and ideologies.
+Here, with the mingling of divine philosophies, the Marketplace Eternal thrives – proving how the power of commerce can bring together the most diverse of realms and ideologies.

 Canonical Sources: